Beyond-Data-llc/Deep-Learning/README.md

-The "Deep-Learning" is a repository composed for Beyond Data's deep leaning projects.
+The "Deep-Learning" repository, is a repository composed for Beyond Data's deep leaning projects.

 Projects, so far utilize but are not only limited to;
   TensorFlow,